top of page

 • Practice Reads with Director Feedback - Each participant completes a studio read with live coaching from Dan and Melissa.
 (Limited studio time for focused, high-quality feedback.)

-What we’ll explore and practise
+What you'll explore and practice

 Across the day, you’ll gain a detailed picture of how publishers approach audiobook casting and production, including: